aspiers/openstack-day-israel-2017-compute-ha/markdown/design-goals.md

 Different cloud operators will want to support different SLAs with different workflows.

+*   <!-- .element: class="fragment" -->
-*   Optional use of host reservation to ensure minimum level of redundancy
+    Optional use of host reservation to ensure minimum level of redundancy
+*   <!-- .element: class="fragment" -->
-*   Retry thresholds on recovery of processes and VM instances
+    Retry thresholds on recovery of processes and VM instances
+*   <!-- .element: class="fragment" -->
-*   Configurable workflows
+    Configurable workflows

 Note: There is no one-size-fits-all solution to compute HA.